Saturday, June 30, 2012

 The illustrations for this passage from Acts range from barebones representations in the early medieval period to complex works of the late Baroque.
 At the beginning representations are almost schematic.
 They feature the bare minimum needed to tell the story: Saint Peter, the angel and a suggestion of prison walls.

-Liberation of Saint Peter
++The Liberation of Saint Peter

 From Lectionarium officii s. petri cluniacensis,

-France (Cluny), 11th-12th Century
+France (Cluny), c.
+11th-12th Century

 Paris, Bibliotheque nationale de France

-MS Nouvelle acquisition latine 2246, fol.
+MS NAL 2246, fol.
 113v

-Initial N, Liberation of Saint Peter
+Initial N, The Liberation of Saint Peter

-from a Gradual, Sequentiary, Sacramentary
+From a Gradual, Sequentiary, Sacramentary

-German (Weingarten), 1225-1250
+German (Weingarten), c.
+1225-1250

 New York, Pierpont Morgan Library